 The VECT button calls up the Vector and Lightning displays, which provide for selection between two plots of the color portions of the signal.
-(See Figure 16.)
 (See Figure 17.)
+(See Figure 18.)

-Figure 16: Vector display with Luma Qualified Vector (LQV) enabled
+Figure 17: Vector display with Luma Qualified Vector (LQV) enabled (Requires Option PROD)

-Figure 17: Lightning display
+Figure 18: Lightning display

-Elements of the Vector Display

-The following elements appear on the display.
-Some elements may only appear on one display type:
+Elements of the Vector Display The following elements appear on the display.
+Some elements may only appear on one display type: • V Gain.

-- V Gain.
 Press and hold the GAIN button to select V Gain settings.
 Then select the gain to 1X, 2X, 5X, 10X, or Variable.
-(Variable enables you to adjust the vertical gain using the GENERAL knob.) - H Gain.
+(Variable enables you to adjust the vertical gain using the GENERAL knob.) ■ H Gain.
 Press and hold the MAG button to select H Gain Settings.
 Then select the horizontal gain to 2X, 5X, 10X, or Variable.
-(Variable enables you to adjust the horizontal gain using the GENERAL knob.) - Display Type.
-The selected display, either Lightning or Vector. - Bar Target Setting.
-The bar target setting, either 75% or 100%. - LQV Enabled.
+(Variable enables you to adjust the horizontal gain using the GENERAL knob.)
+Display Type.
+The selected display, either Lightning or Vector.
+Bar Target Setting.
+The bar target setting, either 75% or 100%.
+LQV Enabled.
 Luma qualified vector is enabled and luma high (High) and luma low (Low) values are displayed.
 (Requires Option PROD.)

-Vector Pop-Up Menu

-The Vector pop-up menu enables you to specify the display type and display mode (SDI inputs only), to set the bar targets, to turn on the Multi-Input display mode, and to center the waveform in the display.
+Vector Pop-Up Menu The Vector pop-up menu enables you to specify the display type and display mode (SDI inputs only), to set the bar targets, and to center the waveform in the display.
 If you have Option PROD installed, you can also select to turn Luma Qualified Vector On or Off.
-When it is on, you can set luma high and luma low parameters

-To choose the display type (SDI inputs only), use the pop-up menu to choose:

-- Vector The Vector display shows a plot of the R-Y signal on the vertical axis and the B-Y signal on the horizontal axis.
-This display is useful for looking at hue and amplitude of the colors, but does not show luminance information. - Luma Qualified Vector The Luma Qualified Vector display (available with Option PROD) is a vector display that is gated by a specified luminance range.
-Each vector tile may have a different luminance range specified. - Lightning This Tek proprietary display shows the same color signals as in the Vector mode, but they are plotted against luminance.
+When it is on, you can set luma high and luma low parameters To choose the display type (SDI inputs only), use the pop-up menu to choose: Vector - The Vector display shows a plot of the R-Y signal on the vertical axis and the B-Y signal on the horizontal axis.
+This display is useful for looking at hue and amplitude of the colors, but does not show luminance information.
+Luma Qualified Vector - The Luma Qualified Vector display (available with Option PROD) is a vector display that is gated by a specified luminance range.
+Each vector tile may have a different luminance range specified.
+Lightning - This Tek proprietary display shows the same color signals as in the Vector mode, but they are plotted against luminance.
 One color difference signal is plotted in the top half and the other in the bottom.
 The Lightning display is useful for checking chroma and luma gain, and for checking chroma to luma delay using the timing marks that show errors in the green to magenta transition on a color bar signal.
 To select which scaling should be used in the active tile for either the Vector or Lighting display, use the menu to select 75% or 100% scaling.

-To turn on the Multi-Input display mode, select Multi-Input Display and press SEL.
-Next, press and hold the Display Select button to view the display full-tile and activate the Multi-Input view.

 NOTE.
-The Multi-Input menu option is only available in the VECTOR pop-up menu when the feature is enabled from the MAIN button or CONFIG button menu.
-(See page 26, Multi-Input Display Mode.)

-NOTE.
 The 3D display menu options are only available in the VECTOR pop-up menu when the feature is enabled from the MAIN button menu.
-(See page 30, 3D Input Monitoring.)
+(See page 28, 3D Input Monitoring.)